robot256/SpaceTrainNetwork/README.md

 - Set limits on incoming trains for each stop (depot is always limit of1)
 - Set priority on all stops including depots
 - Priority can force intersurface transit even if a destination is available on this surface
-- Should there be intrasurface priority as well?
+- Should there be intrasurface priority as well.
+Seems logical.
+How to differentiate levels of priority?
+Perhaps each transit subtracts 100 from priority, so a priority of 200 that is 2 transits away would be treated the same as a stop on the same surface with priority 0.
+Or should transits be treated like distance?
-- Temporary stops?
-Probably not, since it makes elevators complicated
+- Allow stops with the same name?
+This is complicated because coordinate-based temporary stops cannot be added until the train has completed its final transit.

 Stop data storage: